huggingface/transformers/docs/source/add_new_model.md

 	2. Retrieve the word embeddings
 	3. Retrieve the input of the first Transformer layer
 	4. Retrieve the output of the first Transformer layer
-	5. Retrieve the ouput of the following n - 1 Transformer layers
+	5. Retrieve the output of the following n - 1 Transformer layers
 	6. Retrieve the output of the whole BrandNewBert Model

 Input IDs should thereby consists of an array of integers, *e.g.* `input_ids = [0, 4, 4, 3, 2, 4, 1, 7, 19]`

-The outputs of the following layers often consists of multi-dimensional float arrays and can look like this:
+The outputs of the following layers often consist of multi-dimensional float arrays and can look like this:

 ```bash